SCCM-Zone/SCCM-Zone.hugo/content/posts/extend-the-sccm-console-to-show-collection-membership-using-console-builder.md

     - "/extend-the-sccm-console-to-show-collection-membership-using-console-builder-c6db52b408d8"
 ---

 Using RCT to show the collection membership is slow and awkward.
-In my search to find a better option I stumbled onto the SCCM Console Builder.
+In my search to find a better option I stumbled onto the MEMCM/SCCM Console Builder.
 This is an amazing tool that is already built-in and allows a wide range of customization.
 I used [`Zeng Yinghua’s`](https://www.scconfigmgr.com/2017/11/09/customizing-configmgr-admin-console-add-details-tab-to-content-status/) blog post as a guide when creating this extension.

 Without further ado let’s get to it!